reduxjs/react-redux/docs/api/proxy-based-tracking.md

 ## How does this get used?

-`useTrackedState` is a hook that can be used instead of `useSelector`.
+`useTrackedState` allows components to read values from the Redux store state.
+It is similar to `useSelector`, but uses an internal tracking system to detect which state values are read in a component, without needing to define a selector function.

-It doesn't mean to replace `useSelector` completely.
+> **Note**: It doesn't mean to replace `useSelector` completely.
 It gives a new way of connecting Redux store to React.

-> **Note**: It's not completely new in the sense that there already exists a library for `connect`: [beautiful-react-redux](https://github.com/theKashey/beautiful-react-redux)

-The usage of `useTrackedState` is extremely simple.
+The usage of `useTrackedState` is like the following.

 ```jsx
 import React from 'react'